Wentworth, New South Wales

-Wentworth is a small border town in the far south west of the state of New South Wales, Australia.
+Wentworth is a small border town in the far southwest of the state of New South Wales, Australia.
 It lies at the confluence of Australia's two most important rivers, the Darling and the Murray, the latter forming the border with the state of Victoria to the south.
 The border with the state of South Australia lies approximately 100 km to the west.
 The town of Wentworth is in the local government area of the same name.

 History

-Named after the famous explorer and politician William Charles Wentworth, the town is 34 km to the west (via the Calder Highway) of the Victorian regional city of Mildura.
+Named after the famous explorer and politician William Charles Wentworth in 1859, the town is 34 km to the west (via the Calder Highway) of the Victorian regional city of Mildura.
 The famous mining city of Broken Hill is 266 km to the north along the Silver City Highway.

 Moorna Post Office opened on 22 February 1855 and was renamed Wentworth in 1860.

 In 1876, Wentworth township was described in the following terms: